 A multi-member group is envisioned to coordinate identification of the location and sequencing of all or a subset of potential individual projects (and other restoration projects) in the Perdido Watershed that could be expected to improve water quality and habitats.
-In addition to coordination of restoration actions in the watershed, watershed-scale indicators to track restoration progress would be developed.
-The indicators would support the proposed restoration assessment program to monitor the potential collective impacts to water quality and habitats of the co-located projects, and/or other funded restoration projects in the watershed.
-Development of a restoration assessment/restoration progress tracker through this project would enable a better understanding of the potentially collective impacts of restoration projects in the watershed or subwatershed.
-Outputs would potentially include the development of one or more conceptual models, short-term and long-term indicators, and a restoration progress tracker and monitoring framework.
-This program would support the identification of benefits at a scale larger than the individual project level.
+In addition to coordination of restoration actions in the watershed, watershed-scale indicators to track restoration progress will be developed.
+The indicators will support the restoration assessment program to monitor the potential collective impacts to water quality and habitats of the colocated projects, and/or other funded restoration projects in the watershed.
+Development of a restoration assessment/restoration progress tracker through this program will enable a better understanding of the potentially collective impacts of restoration projects in the watershed or subwatershed.
+Outputs will potentially include the development of one or more conceptual models, short-term and long-term indicators, and a restoration progress tracker and monitoring framework.
+This program will support the identification of benefits at a scale larger than the individual project level.